CEOs, you can’t ignore compliance. Before selecting an outsource partner, CEOs and executives need to evaluate and manage risk.

 - Adhere to industry standards.
 Implement service, technology and engagement frameworks that adhere to the compliance standards required by your industry.
 Whether your organisation is subject to external regulatory compliance or augments its policies with specific standards, embed a governance model that encompasses the board and CEO, as much as the operational staff within the business.

-- Select a partner that can move with you.
+- Select a managed services partner that can move with you.
 CEOs, do you have a partner that can move with you?
-To drive business success for the future, take changes in compliance and regulation into account.
-Aim to build robust relationships in the long-term, rather than looking for short-term fixes.
+To drive business success for the future, make changes in compliance and regulation into account.
+Aim to build robust relationships in the long term, rather than looking for short-term fixes.